dasmikko/simple-react-template/README.md

 ```

 NOTE: Please remember to route all URL's on your server to the `index.html` file, for best experience.

+## Redux store persistence
+Currently the template is setup to put the whole Redux store into `localStorage`, but you could easily expand it to only store the stuff you want persistent.

 ## Credits
 Big thanks for to **KriaSoft** for their markdown-loader.js file [- KriaSoft](https://github.com/kriasoft/react-static-boilerplate)